Contracts

 Discussions in Contracts: Overview and Sources of Contract Law Podcast

 The topic of this podcast is the identification of the elements of a claim for breach of contract and the primary sources of contract law.
 From a legal perspective, the word contract refers to a promise or set of promises for which the law gives a remedy.
 The primary sources of contract law include the common law and statutory law.
 The common law is represented first by the decisions of courts.
 Second, the common law also includes, with a lesser status than court decisions, the Restatement (Second) of Contracts and books and articles written about contract law.
+The statute most often applicable in the area of contracts is Article 2 of the Uniform Commercial Code (sometimes called the UCC).

 Lesson Viewed